Filih55/Extract-Images-from-Video/Readme.txt

 first you need to install open cv, pip install opencv-python

-This file have option to extract the images from vide
-- perdetik file = per seconds
+This file have option to extract the images from vide -perdetik file = per seconds
 -permenit file = per minutes
 -campuran = combine perseconds and perminutes just deleted # to pick one -main py = extratct video per frame ! becarefull the longger the video the image get extract will be so many